MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

     interface ICoreWebView2ContextMenuRequestedEventArgs : IUnknown
     {
         /// The list of ContextMenuItem objects.
 The end developer may modify the contents of this collection.
-        [propget] HRESULT MenuItems([out, retval] ICoreWebView2ContextMenuItemCollection ** value);
+        [propget] HRESULT MenuItems([out, retval] ICoreWebView2ContextMenuItemCollection** value);

         /// Information about the requested context menu.
-        [propget] HRESULT ContextMenuInfo([out, retval] ICoreWebView2ContextMenuInfo ** value);
+        [propget] HRESULT ContextMenuInfo([out, retval] ICoreWebView2ContextMenuInfo** value);

         /// Sets the selected command for the WebView to execute.
-If user clicks away from context menu, this value will remain 0, meaning no selection occured.
+If user clicks away from context menu, this value will remain -1, meaning no selection occured.
-        [propput] HRESULT SelectedCommand([in] UINT32 value);
+        /// The value is obtained via the `ContextMenuItem` commandId property [propput] HRESULT SelectedCommandId([in] INT32 value);

         /// Returns the selected command.
-This value defaults to 0, which means there was no selection and the context menu was canceled.
+This value defaults to -1, which means there was no selection and the context menu was canceled.
-        [propget] HRESULT SelectedCommand([out, retval] UINT32* value);
+        [propget] HRESULT SelectedCommandId([out, retval] INT32* value);

         /// Sets whether the `ContextMenuRequested` event is handled by host.
 If this
         /// is `FALSE`, the WebView will draw its own context menu UI.
 If set to `TRUE`
-        /// the Webview will not open its own context menu and will wait on the app to
+        /// the WebView will not open its own context menu and will wait on the app to
         /// return the item the user selected.
         /// The default value is `FALSE`.
         [propput] HRESULT Handled([in] BOOL value);